onap/doc/docs/guides/onap-developer/settingup/onap_heat.rst

 ---------
 The following artifacts must be deployed on the OpenStack infrastructure:
  - a public SSH key to access the various VM
- - private SSH key and public key SSH key for the DCAE VM
  - Ubuntu 14.04 image (https://cloud-images.ubuntu.com/releases/14.04/14.04/)
  - Ubuntu 16.04 image (https://cloud-images.ubuntu.com/releases/16.04/release/)
  - Set of flavors: small, medium, large, xlarge